 What are the different syphilis stages?

-Primary stage syphilis signs are normally notable by the growth and development of a number of sores .
+Primary stage syphilis signs are normally notable for the growth and development of a number of sores.
 These can show up as early as nine days following infection, or as late as three months, but the emergence of sores at around three weeks from infection is normal.
 These sores are tiny, circular, solid, and not painful, and arise at the point of infection.
-They survive for 3 to 6 weeks, and then be treated on their own.
+They survive for 3 to 6 weeks and then be treated on their own.
 In spite of this, healed sores do not signify removal of the syphilis bacterium.

 Unattended, someone with syphilis will continuously have the disease, although there are no more symptoms.
-This can continue for quite some time before late stage syphilis occurs.
-The ailment may then advance on to bring about damage the muscles and bones, brain, eyes, heart, nervous system, blood vessels, and liver.
-Signs and symptoms of this degeneration include things like loss of muscle co-ordination, numbness, slow-moving blindness, dementia, and paralysis.
+This can continue for quite some time before late-stage syphilis occurs.
+The ailment may then advance on to bring about the damage the muscles and bones, brain, eyes, heart, nervous system, blood vessels, and liver.
+Signs and symptoms of this degeneration include things like loss of muscle coordination, numbness, slow-moving blindness, dementia, and paralysis.
 Late syphilis can be lethal.